APRIL 2 – JUNE 14 1982

 THE BLOG FOR THE FUTURE OF EAST ANGLIA

 THE SQUIRES OF TAVERHAM, 1623-1920

 I must warn you that there are many convoluted personal relationships in the following article.
-Do not worry if you are sometimes a little confused about the various people and their family connections involved – you are not alone!
+Do not worry if you are sometimes a little confused about the various people and their family connections involved.
+Perplexed? – you are not alone!
 I hope the eventual picture that emerges is worth it.

 Augustine Sotherton was born in about 1597; some sources place his birth three years earlier.
 The family came originally from a village of that name in East Suffolk.
 By the end of the 15th century the Sothertons were successful grocers in Norwich, and by the mid-16th century they were heavily involved in civic affairs.
 Members of the family served as Mayor, High Sheriff of Norfolk and as an MP.
 The Sotherton family were by then living in Strangers Hall in Norwich; their Coat of Arms and merchant mark may still be seen prominently displayed around the house.
 Upon his death early in the 17th century hi father left £6000 to his son Austin (Augustine).
 This was a huge sum, equivalent to many millions in today’s money.